 Answer: The main aim of our study was to improve upon the existing methods with higher accuracy.
 For Hemolytic-Pred, the evaluation has already been evaluated, thus, to compare the results with previous methods, In comparison, we observe that Hemolytic-Pred gave the highest scores for ACC, Sp, Sn, MCC, and AUC-ROC, as compared to the existing methods.
 This infers that the proposed method can be considered the most accurate and reliable predictor till now. <<<Include some stuff regarding the significance of Hemolytic proteins in terms of any disease-related research.
 Also mention in-vitro and in-vivo analysis is expensive and time taking that's why researchers often opt for in-silico solutions for protein characterization>>>

+The main aim of our study was to improve upon the existing methods with higher accuracy.
+Firstly, as per the observed evaluation of Hemolytic-Pred in comparison with existing models, we infer that Hemolytic-Pred gave the highest scores for ACC, Sp, Sn, MCC, and AUC-ROC.
+This demonstrates that the proposed method can be considered the most accurate and reliable predictor till now.
+Furthermore, its importance is realized as an in-silico model in comparison with In-vitro and in-vivo analysis which are typically both time-consuming and expensive, due to the need for laboratory facilities, specialized equipment, and trained personnel.
+In addition, these types of experiments can also be ethically and legally complex, as they often involve testing on live animals or human subjects.
+In-silico analysis, on the other hand, uses computer simulations and modeling to study biological processes, making it a more cost-effective and efficient alternative.
+It also eliminates the need for animal testing and can provide a more controlled and reproducible environment for testing.
+As a result, in-silico analysis has become a popular tool for researchers to study various biological processes and to help guide their experimental design.

 2. The Introduction needs to be reorganized.
 It is not necessary to describe the background of hemolytic proteins so much.
 Authors need to introduce more related works and their limitations.